artynova/hexdummy/README.md

 ## Why did I make this?

-To put it simply, I have a WIP addon of my own ([Hex Channeling](https://github.com/artynova/hexchanneling), shameless plug time), and was looking for a sustainable long-term solution for supporting all the major loaders (Forge, Fabric, Quilt).
+To put it simply, I have a WIP addon of my own, and was looking for a sustainable long-term solution for supporting all the major loaders (Forge, Fabric, Quilt).
 I had a hard time figuring it out at first, then got carried away, and the end result is something that, I think, might be useful to people other than me.